Balancingrock/Marlin/README.md

-# V1 Engineering Preconfigured Marlin
+# Edited by Balancingrock, based on the V1 Engineering Preconfigured Marlin

-# Edited by Balancingrock

 _The MPCNC_Ramps_T8_16T_LCD_32step version has been modified for use with leadscrews._